Liloooooo/kenya_scam_classification/README.md

 - code/data_preprocessing:
-     - remove ambiguous and very similar data, split data into train, validation and test set, add similarity column to train and test set and saves
-       data as .csv file to some output directory.
+     - remove ambiguous and very similar data, split data into train, validation and test set, add similarity column to train and test set and saves  data as .csv files to some output directory.
      - Input data must be in .xlsx format and have two columns, 'text'
        and 'target_orig'.
 - code/augment_data: data augmentation, using either contextual or vocabulary based synonym replacement